Analysis | Ginni Thomas’s texts are a new reminder of the extent to which the fringe infected American power

 In January of this year, Justice Thomas was the sole dissenting vote in the Supreme Court’s decision forcing the release of records from the Trump White House to the House select committee investigating the Jan.
 6 attack on the U.S. Capitol.
 He didn’t articulate his opposition, but the possibility that those records could have included some communications involving his wife — of which we can assume, but not know, he was aware — raises questions about whether he should have been part of the decision in the first place.

 Even as Trump’s effort to subvert the vote and secure a second term was underway, Justice Thomas was seen as a sympathetic figure on the court.
-John Eastman, one of the attorneys who convinced Trump that Vice President Pence could simply reject electoral votes — potentially leading to a Supreme Court to adjudication of the election — spoke with Pence’s counsel Greg Jacob in the days before Jan.
+John Eastman, one of the attorneys who convinced Trump that Vice President Mike Pence could simply reject electoral votes — potentially leading to a Supreme Court to adjudication of the election — spoke with Pence’s counsel Greg Jacob in the days before Jan.
 6. Jacob described one of those conversations in a deposition before the committee.

 “I said, ‘If this case got to the Supreme Court, we’d lose 9-0, wouldn’t we, if we actually took your position and it got up there?’
 And he started out at 7 to 2.
 And I said, ‘Who are the two?’
-And he said, ‘Well, I think maybe Clarence Thomas.’”
+And he said, ‘Well, I think maybe Clarence Thomas.’ ”

 Justice Thomas’s track record as a jurist might certainly lead one to believe that he would be sympathetic to a claim of broad executive power that would retain a Republican president.
 In other words, this is not an indication that Eastman was offering that view because he had some unusual insight into the justice’s views.
 In fact, according to the Jacob deposition, he and Eastman later agreed that they assumed Thomas would reject the ploy.
 But it is a reminder of where this thing seeped — spilling out of the Oval Office, covering much of the Republican caucuses on Capitol Hill and reaching at least to the steps of the Supreme Court.

 Again, it’s not just the what but the why.
-There are multiple layers of argument for allowing Trump to remain in office, ranging from the procedural (some legal votes might have been cast under laws or systems of which courts have been skeptical) to the dishonest (anecdotal claims about evidence of rampant fraud that has never materialized) to the deranged (foreign governments using satellites to steal votes).
+There are multiple layers of argument for allowing Trump to remain in office, including the procedural (some legal votes might have been cast under laws or systems of which courts have been skeptical), the dishonest (anecdotal claims about evidence of rampant fraud that has never materialized) and the deranged (foreign governments using satellites to steal votes).

 What Ginni Thomas, wife of a Supreme Court justice, was elevating to the White House chief of staff was closer to that third category than the first two.